aws-actions/amazon-ecs-deploy-task-definition/README.md

 * [Monitor the activity](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log) of the credentials used in GitHub Actions workflows.

 ## Permissions

-This action requires the following minimum set of permissions:
+Running a service requires the following minimum set of permissions:

 ```json
 {
    "Version":"2012-10-17",